GRUPO CCR IS ONE OF THE LARGEST INFRASTRUCTURE CONCESSION COMPANIES IN LATIN AMERICA

 In 2012, Grupo CCR began its operations in the airport sector through the acquisition of the interest equity in the concessionaires owned by the international airports in Quito (Ecuador), San José (Costa Rica) and Curaçao.
 In Brazil, owns concessionaire BH Airport, engaged in the management of the Belo Horizonte International Airport, in Minas Gerais State.
 In 2015, Grupo CCR acquired TAS (Total Airport Services), US company that provides airport services.

 Committed with the sustainable development, entered into the UN Global Compact and, in 2018, it comprises, for the eighth consecutive year, the ISE portfolio (BM&FBovespa Corporate Sustainability Index).
 Currently, Grupo CCR counts on approximately 13 thousand employees.

 The CCR Group is one of the largest infrastructure concession companies in Latin America.

 Operating in the segments of highway concession, urban mobility, airports and services, Grupo CCR works with four business centers, engaged in the management of both current and new businesses.

-CCR Lam Vias: responsible for the federal highway concessions, such as CCR NovaDutra, CCR ViaLagos, CCR RodoNorte, CCR MSVia and ViaRio.
+CCR Lam Vias: responsible for the federal highway concessions, such as CCR NovaDutra, CCR ViaLagos, CCR RodoNorte, CCR MSVia, ViaRio and CCR ViaSul.